 This richly readable and illuminating biography takes us deep into the strange inner world that this most enigmatic of artists inhabited, shedding new light while allowing just a few shadowy corners to flourish unspoiled.

 About the author

-Phil Baker’s other books include The Dedalus Book of Absinthe, a biography of Dennis Wheatley, The Devil is a Gentleman, and critical works on Samuel Beckett and William Burroughs.
+Phil Baker’s books include City of The Beast: The London of Aleister Crowley, The Dedalus Book of Absinthe, London: City of Cities, and The Devil is a Gentleman: The Life and Times of Dennis Wheatley.
 He lives in London.